- Faculty with a Student that Needs Notes

 - Students Receiving Notes

-ODS will start offering compensation to notetakers starting Fall 2018.
-The notetaker can choose between receiving $50 per credit hour or receiving a certification for volunteer hours.
-Notetakers need to inform our office when signing up.
-To recieve the compensation notetakers must complete the training, get notes verified by faculty, and complete the semester.
+ODS will start offering compensation to note takers starting Fall 2018.
+The note taker can choose between receiving $50 per credit hour for undergraduate courses, $75 per credit hour for graduate and professional school courses, OR a volunteer certificate.
+Note takers need to inform our office when signing up.
+To receive the compensation note takers must complete the training and provide notes throughout the semester.

-- You must upload or submit to Disability Services in MC147 copies of notes within 24 hours of each class session.
+- You must upload copies of notes within 24-48 hours of each class session.
 Preferably after each class session.

 - If the student receiving notes has been disclosed to you, you are not to share any information about this student with anyone outside of the Office of Disability Services.